-Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective (2025 Update)
+Mast Cell Activation Syndrome (MCAS): A Neuroimmune Perspective

 Mast Cell Activation Syndrome (MCAS) has become an important—though still evolving—diagnostic category within allergy, immunology, and neuroimmune medicine.
 Many patients experience years of multi-system symptoms without a clear explanation, and clinicians often struggle to integrate the immune, autonomic, and stress-related components involved.
 This page summarizes the current state of knowledge in 2025, grounded in peer-reviewed literature while acknowledging areas where research is rapidly developing.